Me-Dam-Me-Phi

 Me dam me phi (Ahom:𑜉𑜦𑜧 𑜓𑜪 𑜉𑜦𑜧 𑜇𑜣) is a socio-traditional festival celebrated by the Tai-Ahom and people of Assam.
-The festival has its roots in the ancestral worship of Confucianism in ancient China, which later developed into the Dam-phi (Ancestor worship) tradition of the Tai people.
-In the tmodern era it's celebrated on the 31st January while initially it's celebrated in the Tai month of Duin-Ha (March–April) of sexagenary cycle.
+The festival has its roots in the ancestral worship in ancient China, which later developed into the Dam-phi (Ancestor worship) tradition of the Tai people.
+In the modern era it's celebrated on 31 January while initially it's celebrated in the Tai month of Duin-Ha (March–April) of sexagenary cycle.

 Etymology

 Me-dam-me-phi is a Tai-Ahom word, Mae (𑜉𑜦𑜧) means offering, Dam (𑜓𑜪) means the dead and Phi (𑜇𑜣) means the god.
 The rituals of the observance of Me Dam Me Phi are written in the book Khyek-lai or Lit Lai Me-Dam-Me-Phi in Tai Ahom language.
-In other Tai groups distant ancestors are referred asPhi-dam.
+In other Tai groups distant ancestors are referred as Phi-dam.
 The ancestor worship ceremonies are mainly divided into two categories: the domestic ancestor worship (Dam-phi) and the social festival (Me-dam-me-phi).

 Origin

 The Ahoms have their own tenets and faith.
 A very important part of this religion is ancestor worship.
-Ancestor worship culture began with the Chinese philosopher Confucius still practiced among the Chinese and the Tai.
+Ancestor worship culture began in ancient times still practised among the Chinese and the Tai.
 From the Ahom Chronicle Pyen kaka it can be known that when Lengdon, the king of Mong Phi (The heavenly kingdom; Tian), sent two of his grandsons Khunlung and Khunlai to Mong Ri, present Xishuangbanna, China at that moment Ye-Cheng-Pha the ancestor literacist of knowledge advised them to perform Umpha, Phuralong, Mae Dam Mae Phi and Rik-khwan worships in different months of a year on different occasions to pay respect to the Phi-Dam (Ancestral Spirit) and Khwan elements in the month of Duen-Ha.
-Since that day till now Mae Dam Mae Phi has been observed by all the Tai-Ahom.
+Since that day till now, Mae Dam Mae Phi has been observed by all the Tai-Ahom.